niderhoff/dotfiles/README.md

 You need:

+*   Git
-*   Git, Working internet connection
+*   Working internet connection

-*   Put the following lines into "~/.dotfilesrc"
+Put the following lines into "~/.dotfilesrc"

     $ [dotfiles]
     $ repository = ~/Dotfiles